 When we think of Dr. King’s “dream” today, do we think only of the dazzling speech he made on the Washington mall about those “little Black boys and Black girls” in Alabama joining hands with “little white boys and white girls as sisters and brothers”?
 Or do we also think about his other dreams — the more complex dreams that we haven’t yet seen?

 King also dreamed of an America that doesn’t threaten other countries with its military might.
 He dreamed of a United States that’s more about compassion than arrogance, more about reality than delusion.
-Those dreams are the exact opposite of the rhetoric we’ve heard for more than a decade from such popular right-wing extremist politicians ranging from Pat Buchanan in the ’80s to the more recent Ted Cruz, Donald Trump, Sarah Palin, Marjorie Taylor Greene, Madison Cawthorn, Lauren Boebert and Josh Hawley, as well as their deranged TV/talk radio cheerleaders ranging from Glenn Beck, Bill O’Reilly and the late Rush Limbaugh to Sean Hannity, Laura Ingraham, Tucker Carlson and Candace Owens.
-The hateful words of those purportedly religious figures come off more like the rantings of an Osama bin Laden than the measured wisdom of a Martin Luther King Jr.
+Those dreams are the exact opposite of the rhetoric we’ve heard for decades from such gaslighting right-wing extremist politicians ranging from Pat Buchanan in the ’80s to the more recent Ted Cruz, Donald Trump, Sarah Palin, Marjorie Taylor Greene, Madison Cawthorn, Lauren Boebert and Josh Hawley, as well as their deranged TV, Internet, and talk radio cheerleaders ranging from Glenn Beck, Bill O’Reilly and the late Rush Limbaugh to Sean Hannity, Laura Ingraham, Tucker Carlson and Candace Owens.
+The hateful words of those purportedly religious people come off more like the rantings of an Osama bin Laden than the measured wisdom of a Martin Luther King Jr.

 “Don’t let anybody make you think that God chose America as his divine messianic force to be a sort of policeman of the whole world,” King once warned.
 “God has a way of standing before the nations with judgment and it seems that I can hear God saying to America, ‘You are too arrogant, and if you don’t change your ways, I will rise up and break the backbone of your power…'”